cloudsimplus/cloudsimplus/.github/ISSUE_TEMPLATE.md

 ## If the issue is related to a specific method, provide a test case that fails in order to show the problem

-## If it is a more wide problem or you don't know where it happens, please provide a minimal simulation example which reproduces the problem
+## If it is a wider problem or you don't know where it happens, please provide a minimal simulation example which reproduces the problem

 ## Specifications like the version of the project, operating system or workload file used